 In 1960 people started using containers for international conveyance of sea freight for the first time.
 Since then the containerization has grown rapidly.
 Nowadays, deep-sea vessels can carry about 15 thousand TEU's (Twenty feet Equivalent Units) and mega container ports are processing up to 15 million TEU's a year.
 In order to cope with these tremendous amounts of cargo, port operators have to develop efficient logistics systems.
-Descriptions and classifications as well as solution methods for the main logistics processes in container ports are given in [Steenken et al., 2004], [Vis & de Koster, 2003] and [Rashidi & Tsang, 2006].
+Descriptions and classifications as well as solution methods for the main logistics processes in container ports are given in [1], [2] and [3].
 These studies determine the so-called berth allocation problem (BAP) as one of the key issues in a container port.
-We explicitly distinguish between i) the single-terminal BAP, which is concerned with the allocation of a set of vessels to one terminal and ii) the multi-terminal BAP, which is concerned with the allocation of a set of vessels to a cluster of inter-related terminals.
+We explicitly distinguish between i) the single-terminal BAP, which is concerned with the allocation of a set of vessels to a cluster of inter-related terminals.